Your health coverage may affect your income taxes. Below are a few examples of this:

-Find the premium for the lowest cost Bronze plan that was available to you for 2016.
+Find the premium for the lowest cost Bronze plan that was available to you for the current year.
 You may need this when you fill out Form 8965 to claim the exemption for coverage being unaffordable to you.

 Changes to Your Information

-Your 1095-A is based on the information you provided in your VHC application and the benefits you received in 2016.
+Your 1095-A is based on the information you reported in your VHC application and the benefits you received during the calendar year.

 Review your 1095-A carefully.
 If you think information on your Form 1095-A is not correct, call us toll-free at 1-855-899-9600.

-Please note that if a change is made to your 2016 case after you receive this form, such as a change to your benefits or your payment status, we will send you an updated 1095-A form.
+Please note that if a change is made to your case after you receive this form, but before the end of the calendar year (such as a change to your benefits or your payment status), we will send you an updated 1095-A form.

 Vermont Health Connect, 280 State Drive, Waterbury, VT 05671-8100